aggrosoft/wave-webpack-build/README.md

 Contents of `public` folder need to be deployed to your `source` folder.
 Alternatively you can set AUTO_DEPLOY in .env and enter Ftp credentials to deploy to.

+You need to have [wave-webpack-build](https://github.com/aggrosoft/wave-webpack-build) module installed and enabled to use the themes correctly.

 ## But why?

 Wave theme is compiled using Grunt currently, it lacks effective tree shaking and css purging.
 This leads to badly